AlbertoBasalo/cc-lab/docs/1-code/3-functions/1_3_kata - CreditCard.md

 - When valid return the credit card number masked like `**** **** **** 3456`.

-## Clean Implementation
+## Clean Implementation Requirements

-- Use proper naming conventions.
+1 - Use proper naming conventions.

-- Use simple blocks and structures.
+2 - Write simple blocks and instructions.

+3 - Keep functions small.

   - Accept only one argument per function.

-- Write small functions of 9 lines or less.
+  - Write functions of 9 lines or less.